-On publication of the PSCR, Ell opened a 12-week consultation period, during which time no submissions were received.
+On publication of the PADR, Ell opened a six-week consultation period, during which time no submissions were received.

-Three options have been assessed
+Three options have been assessed in the RIT-T

 We have assessed three options under the RIT-T. These options are summarised in the table below.